-You can catch the show from anywhere north or south of Navy Pier along the waterfront, including beaches, rooftop bars, and parks.
-You can also grab a spot on the Pier, or hop on one of the many boat cruises offering a front-row seat to the action,
+You can catch the Fourth of July fireworks display from Navy Pier or along the nearby lakefront, including beaches, rooftop bars, and parks.
+You can also hop on one of the many boat cruises offering a front-row seat to the action.

 Volleyball at North Avenue Beach